voytas/z80-go-zx/README.md

 # Z80 CPU Emulator
-This is just my fun project to see how to write CPU emulator in Go.
-There is no real goal here apart from having fun and learn Go language a bit.
-My first computer I had was Sinclair ZX Spectrum 48k and hence my first assembler programs were written for Z80 CPU.
-I am fan of retro computing as well and wanted to see how easy or hard it is to write some kind of emulator.
-Obvious choice was Z80 CPU which features are well documented, including many "undocumented" features.
+This is just my fun project to see how to write some CPU emulator and also idea to learn go.
+My first computer was Sinclair ZX Spectrum 48k and hence my first assembler programs were written for the Z80 CPU which I most familiar with.

-The implementation passes both zexdoc and zexall tests, however this does not mean that there are no bugs or issues.
-I tried to implement most of the undocumented features.
+I tried to implement all documented features and as many as possible undocumented ones.

+Now, once I have working Z80 emulator, I decided to go a bit further and see how can I emulate my favourite [ZX Spectrum computer](spectrum/README.md).

 ## Testing
-There are two popular programs usually used to test the implementation: zexdoc and zexdall.
-I believe these programs were written for CP/M platform and require a little bootstrapping in order to execute them.
+The implementation passes both zexdoc and zexall tests.
+These tests were written for CP/M and required a little bootstrapping in order to execute them (some basic BDOS functions that output the text to screen).

-In the exerciser folder there is a small exerciser command line utility that can be run the tests:
+In the exerciser folder there is a small command line utility that can be used to execute the tests:

 `go run ./main.go exercise ./exerciser/exercises/zexall.com`

-It implements required CP/M bdos functions to output the test results.

 ## Dasm
-There is very basic disassembler in the dasm folder.
+There is a very basic disassembler in the dasm folder.
 I used it during debugging and testing to output the actual instruction being executed.

 ## Some implementation notes